 Once you get away from the Sorbonne, St Germain and Pantheon (premium hotel area), a transformation takes place.
 A glimpse of authentic Paris that is attractive to visitors and accommodation that is relatively easy on the pocket and spread out.
 If you fancy going 'native' this is a good choice.

 St Michel is the pivotal public transport hub of the district.
-Besides the Metro, from here RER Line B trains provide direct and fast access to both Charles de Gaulle and Orly airports as well as Gare Du Nord station.
-RER Line C goes direct to the Palace of Versailles.
+Besides the Metro, from here RER line B trains provide direct and fast access to both Charles de Gaulle (CGG) and Orly airports as well as Gare du Nord station.
+RER line C goes direct to the Palace of Versailles.

 Air France run a frequent airport bus from Gare de Lyon to CDG Airport too.

-La Defense - business district to the west of Paris centre where Line 1 of the Metro terminates.
+Business district to the west of Paris centre where line 1 of the Metro terminates.
 Unless you are on business the big attraction is very, very attractive prices on quite decent hotels at weekends and holidays (August) when the businessmen are away.
 Little attraction for leisure travellers during the working week.

-Despite such a business orientation, La Defense has one of the largest shopping centres and also RER and Metro trains that will have you on the Champs Elysees or Louvre in fifteen minutes or so.
+Despite such a business orientation, La Defense has one of the largest shopping centres and also RER and Metro trains that will have you on the Champs-Elysees or Louvre in 15 minutes or so.